 Benefit #1: Excellent open rates (no spam inbox) …

-Unlike email these days, WhatsApp and similar channels enjoy high open rates – in some cases nearly 100%.
-The beauty of it is that messages never go to spam because there's no such thing for these channels yet.
-We really see it as the job of marketers not to pollute these channels as has happened with email.
-Messages are also opened in a timely manner, since mobile phones (the most common device used) are valued personal items and are rarely far from their owner’s hand.
+Unlike email, these days, WhatsApp and similar channels enjoy high open rates – in some cases nearly 100%.
+The beauty of it all they never go to spam because there's no such thing for these channels.
+Not yet, so we really see it as the job of marketers not to pollute these channels as has happened with email.
+And it’s timely, too, since mobile phones (the most common device used) are valued personal items, rarely far from their owner’s hand.

 Benefit #2: … and high clickthrough rates too

 Every marketer knows the success metric is clickthrough’s not opens – and conversational marketing delivers here, too, with CTRs of 45%-60% common.
 Again, it’s all because of relevancy.
 Any consumer you send a recurring message to on WhatsApp or Facebook Messenger has already opted in and already reached out to you somehow.
 They’re engaged and ready.

 As of today, conversational marketing over these channels isn’t a standard part of every marketer’s toolbox; you’re not trying to make your voice heard above everybody else’s.
 In fact, shouting is the wrong strategy.
 You’re talking to customers who want to hear from you – letting you engage and nurture your customers on an individual basis, scaling up over time.

 Benefit #4: One-to-one communication

 One more benefit.
 On these channels, your customers are already interested, already invested, and already communicating one-to-one.
 It’s the perfect start to a positive conversation over time – and the ideal jumping-off point for sending newsletters, updates, and other useful content on the same channels.

 According to Davey

 That’s why nobody’s more enthusiastic about conversational marketing than CM.com’s Davey van Ginneke, product owner of our Mobile Marketing Cloud.